zloether/Pwnage/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ## Prerequisites
-You'll need to have Python installed in order to run `pwnage.py`.
+You'll need to have Python installed in order to run `pwnage`.
 Start by downloading and installing the latest version of [Python 3](https://www.python.org/downloads/).
-> *Note: `pwnage.py` has not been tested with Python 2 and will probably not work without changing some things.*
+> *Note: `pwnage` has not been tested with Python 2 and will probably not work without changing some things.*

 After Python is installed, install the `requests` and `passgenerator` libraries.
 ```